hindman/optopus/README.md

 through various conversion and computation stages, it makes sense to model the command-line grammar as repeatable.
 This use case is mostly supportable by cobbling together multiple argparse parsers, but it is awkward and requires a bit of special logic.
-Optopus will support a use case like that with almost no extra API-learning cost for the user.
+Argle will support a use case like that with almost no extra API-learning cost for the user.
 See [here][grammar_ex11], [here][grammar_ex12], or [here][grammar_ex13].